htcondor/htcondor/docs/version-history/development-release-series-89.rst

    when asked to analyze a job.
    :ticket:`5834`

+-  When the *condor_startd* is running as root on a Linux machine, unless CGROUP_MEMORY_LIMIT_POLICY is "none, HTCondor now always sets both the soft and hard cgroup memory limit for a job.
+When CGROUP_MEMORY_LIMIT_POLICY is "soft", the soft limit is set to the slot size, and the hard limit is set to the TotalMemory of the whole startd.
+When CGROUP_MEMORY_LIMIT_POLICY is "hard", the hard limit is set to the slots size, and the soft limit is set 90% lower.
+   Also added knob DISABLE_SWAP_FOR_JOB, which when set to true, prevents the job from using any swap space.
+This knob defaults to false :ticket:`7882`

 -  We deprecated the exceptions raised by the :ref:`apis/python-bindings/index:Python Bindings`.
 The new exceptions all inherit from :class:`~htcondor.HTCondorException` or